Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 If you’re of a certain age and have read romance novels for many years, then you’ll likely recognize some of these authors who are considered to be trailblazing women in terms of the books they started writing back in the 1970s.
 Little did I know at the time I started reading these books decades ago, that the authors would go on to be wildly successful in a genre that many people wouldn’t admit to reading back then, and still won’t today!
 Try figuring that one out 🙂

-Here are a few of my personal favorite romance novel trailblazers.
+Here are a few of my favorite romance novel trailblazers.
 Who are yours?

 Kathleen Woodiwiss